crimson206/crimson206/README.md

 ### Current Position

-Currently, I dedicate most of my time and resources to my core projects as an independent developer, while also holding a working student position at Fraunhofer IIS on a temporary basis.
+Currently, I dedicate most of my time and resources to my core projects as an independent developer, while also holding a working student position in the Data Science field on a temporary basis.

 ### Collaboration Opportunity